Advisory Board Terms of Reference

 The secretariat of the Advisory Board shall be provided by Executive Board.

 The Advisory Board will select and appoint a chair from among its members.
 This position will be reviewed on an annual basis.
+The chair can be re-appointed.

 The Advisory Board will meet face-to-face at least once a year with all reasonable travel expenses covered by the Foundation.
 In between the physical meetings, the Advisory Board may call for shorter specific meetings by tele/videoconferencing.
 Otherwise communication between the members should be maintained by extranet workspace, tele/videoconferences and via emails as required.